ppwwyyxx/OpenPano/README.md

 Various parameters are saved in ``src/config.cfg``

-Without special needs, we only have to modify ``PANO``, ``TRANS``, ``CROP``.
+Without special needs, we only have to set ``PANO``, ``TRANS``, ``CROP``.

-The program does some extra work to beautify the output if knowing the input pictures were taken by a camera moving in pure translation or pure rotation.
+The program does some extra work to optimize the output when knowing the input pictures were taken by a camera moving in pure translation or pure rotation.

-* ``PANO = 1`` tells that the camera moved in pure rotation.
+* ``PANO = 1`` indicates that the camera moved in pure rotation.
 A panorama is expected to be the output;
-* ``TRANS = 1`` tells that the camera moved in pure translation.
-Result will be better than the one with this option unset;
+* ``TRANS = 1`` indicates that the camera moved in pure translation.
+Result will be better than one without this option set;
 * ``CROP`` decides whether to crop the final image to a rectangular;

 ### Run: